What is Alcohol Poisoning?

 - Do not mix alcohol with other substances, including prescription medications.

-Get Help after Alcohol Poisoning
+How to Get Help after Alcohol Poisoning?

 If a person experiences alcohol poisoning, it does not necessarily mean an alcohol use disorder, or alcoholism, is present, though people struggling with alcohol use disorder do have an increased risk of experiencing alcohol poisoning.
 Rehabilitation programs can help those in need to fully recover from alcohol abuse.
 Medical detox is always needed in cases of alcohol withdrawal since withdrawal symptoms can be life-threatening in some instances.
 Comprehensive therapy should follow medical detox, ensuring the issues behind the substance abuse are fully addressed.